jimbojw/karmarank/CONTRIBUTING.md

 ### Attribution

-Contributors will be credited in:
+Contributors may be credited in:

 - The repository README (Contributors section)
 - Book metadata (if substantial contributions)
 - Individual commit history (via GitHub)

-However, the overall copyright and editorial control remain with the original author.
+However, the overall copyright and editorial control **remain with the original author**.

 ## Questions?